Club Officer Training Schedule for 2022-2023 Second Round (Fall/Winter)

 In Person Toastmasters Leadership Institute (TLI)

 Do you miss attending a TLI in person and getting to meet other club officers and district leaders face-to-face?
 If so, then you will be happy to hear that we are planning an in-person TLI for Saturday, January 14th in Foxborough, MA.
-Club officer training will be run from 10:00 AM – 1:00 PM.
-Stay tuned for more details and a link to register.
+Club officer training will be run from 10:00 AM – 1:00 PM and will include both the required Peer Sessions and two time slots of elective sessions.
+Elective topics will be chosen based on attendee responses to registration questions.

 Full Club Officer Training Schedule

 You must attend at least 2 hours of training to get credit for attendance on the DCP with at least 1 hour being a club officer peer session (highlighted in yellow), but you are encouraged to attend as many topics as you like for the learning and networking opportunities.
 Members holding multiple officer roles (whether in a single club of across multiple clubs) are encouraged to attend peer sessions for each role, but attendance at only 1 is required for DCP credit.
 Clubs who have an average total training time per club officer of at least 3 hours and who get credit for at least 4 officer roles in the DCP goals will receive reimbursement for 6-months of Zoom access (or an equivalent prize).
-Most training is being conducted virtually on Zoom, but there will be an in person event on a Saturday in January that will include 3 hours of club officer training.
+Most training is being conducted virtually on Zoom, but there was an in person event on Saturday, January 14 that included 3 hours of club officer training.

 MINIMUM REQUIREMENT FOR DCP CREDIT: 1 Club Officer Peer Session (yellow background in table above) PLUS 1 other session (white background in table above)